andersource/andersource.github.io/_posts/2022-06-05-interactive-data-exploration.markdown

 for specific types of rides.

-The day-blobs are organized such that across their length they correspond to the pickup time, and the perpendicular directions roughly corresponds to pickup / dropoff location in Manhattan.
+The day-blobs are organized such that across their length they correspond to the pickup time, and the perpendicular direction roughly corresponds to pickup / dropoff location in Manhattan.

 Each day-blob has a slightly separated portion for late-travellers from the day before (or very early?), with the size of the portion increasing as we get closer to the weekend.